Core Program Statement of Interest Process Overview

 For all SOI submissions, the district needs to provide:

-- An electronic version of the SOI with the required electronic signatures.
-There are two separate certifications in each SOI where district officials will need to sign;
+• An electronic version of the SOI with the required electronic signatures.
+There are two separate certifications in each SOI that district officials will need to sign;

-- If the district selects Statutory Priority 1, a hard copy of the engineering or other report detailing the nature and severity of the problem and a written professional opinion of how imminent the system failure is likely to manifest itself are required.
-The district must also submit photographs of the problematic building area or system to the MSBA.
+• If the district selects Statutory Priority 1, an electronic version of the engineering or other report detailing the nature and severity of the problem and a written professional opinion of how imminent the system failure is likely to manifest itself are required.
+The district must also submit photographs of the problematic building area or system to the MSBA electronically.
+Hard copies will no longer be accepted.

 2. Review each SOI submission and accompanying documents for content:

-Once an SOI is determined to be complete, MSBA staff review the information and any additional documents submitted by the district.
-MSBA staff then compile the data necessary to assess SOIs filed in that calendar year that may be categorized as the most urgent and needy.
+Once an SOI is determined to be complete, MSBA staff review the information, and any additional documents submitted electronically with the SOI.
+MSBA staff then compile the data necessary to assess SOIs filed in that year that may be categorized as the most urgent and needy.

 Determining the most urgent and needy SOIs relies on many different data sources.
 MSBA staff use over 50 data points that include the SOI, the MSBA project management system, the MSBA’s enrollment tool, the MSBA’s 2016 School Survey, and information from the Department of Elementary and Secondary Education (“DESE”).
-There are many factors that can impact the assessment of urgency and need in an SOI, such as increasing enrollment, overcrowding, building condition, general environment, and program deficiencies.
-As such, it is important to assemble as much data as possible so that staff may gain as complete of a picture of the submitted SOI as possible.
+The MSBA may also use the 2025 School Survey, which is currently underway, as an additional data source.
+There are many factors that can impact the assessment of urgency and need in an SOI, such as increasing enrollment, overcrowding, building conditions, general environment, and program deficiencies.
+As such, it is important to assemble as much data as possible so that staff may gain as complete a picture of the submitted SOI as possible.

-With their focus on each district’s identified Priority SOI, MSBA staff then look at this smaller cohort of submitted SOIs to assess urgency and need, focusing on:
+With a focus on each district’s identified Priority SOI, MSBA staff then look at this smaller cohort of submitted SOIs to assess urgency and need, focusing on:

-- The 2016 School Survey rating of building condition;
+• The 2016 School Survey rating of the building condition;

-- The 2016 School Survey rating of general environment;
+• The 2016 School Survey rating of the general environment;

 Consideration of these factors produces a smaller subset of the Priority SOIs that appear to be more urgent and needy than the other SOIs submitted that year.
 With this assessment, a group of SOIs are identified for further consideration.
 This further review may or may not require a senior study visit.
 If the MSBA is familiar with the school facility identified in the SOI or if the facility has already received a senior study visit within the previous two or three years, a senior study visit may not be needed for the SOI.
 The MSBA may choose to re-visit a school within this two or three-year window if the SOI contains new information since the last visit.